tweag/asterius/docs/hacking.md

 ## Doing profiled builds

+### Doing profiled builds within a local git tree

-We have preliminary support for doing profiled builds to investigate performance issues.
-Use `stack-profile.yaml` to overwrite `stack.yaml`, and then perform the rebooting process.
-This will be quite slow due to the nature of profiled builds;
-all libraries will be rebuilt with the profiled flavor.
+Use `stack-profile.yaml` to overwrite `stack.yaml`, and then run `utils/reboot.sh` to kick off the rebooting process.
+This will be quite slow due to the nature of profiled builds; all libraries will be rebuilt with the profiled flavor.
+Better to perform a profiled build in a standalone git tree.

 Once the profiled build is complete, it's possible to use RTS flags to obtain profile data when compiling Haskell sources.
+At runtime there are two ways to pass RTS flags to a Haskell executable:

+* The `GHCRTS` environment variable
+* The `+RTS ... -RTS` command line arguments

-Use `GHCRTS=..` instead of `+RTS ..`, since we're often interested in the profile data of all asterius executables, and the `GHCRTS` environment variable can propagate to all processes.
+Always use `GHCRTS` when running programs like `ahc-link`, since those programs can spawn other processes (e.g. `ahc-ld`), and we're often interested in the profile data of all asterius executables.
+The `GHCRTS` environment variable can propagate to all processes.

 See the relevant
 [section](https://downloads.haskell.org/~ghc/8.8.3/docs/html/users_guide/profiling.html)